 The training covers an overview of LGBTQ issues in Texas, information on best practices for visiting with your lawmaker, including how to tell your story, role playing office visits, and a walk through the legislative process in Texas.

-Learn more about employment nondiscrimination, family recognition, LGBTQ-parented families, hate crimes, bullying & harassment, gender marker corrections, public accommodations, and other pertinent issues.
+Learn more about employment nondiscrimination, family recognition, LGBT-parented families, hate crimes, bullying & harassment, gender marker corrections, public accommodations, and other pertinent issues.
 Also learn how easy it is to have a one-on-one conversation with your elected officials and their staff.

 After attending the Equality Project, you’ll be effective, comfortable, and prepared to communicate with your lawmaker.